• Equal Educational Opportunities

 Any student may file a sex equity complaint by using Board policy 2-260, The Uniform Grievance Procedure.
 A student may appeal the Board’s resolution of the complaint to the Regional Superintendent (pursuant to 105 ILCS 5/3-10) and, thereafter, to the State Superintendent of Education (pursuant to 105 ILCS 5/2-3.8).

-Education of Homeless Children
+Education of Unhoused Children